MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 ## Next steps

-In this quickstart, you've taken an existing template and deployed it through Go.
-Then you've connected to the newly created VM via SSH to ensure that it's up and operational.
+In this quickstart, you took an existing template and deployed it through Go.
+Then you connected to the newly created VM via SSH to ensure that it's running.

-To continue learning about working with virtual machines in the Azure environment with Go, take a look at some of the available [Azure compute samples for Go](https://github.com/Azure-Samples/azure-sdk-for-go-samples/tree/master/compute) or [Azure resource management samples for Go](https://github.com/Azure-Samples/azure-sdk-for-go-samples/tree/master/resources).
+To continue learning about working with virtual machines in the Azure environment with Go, take a look at the [Azure compute samples for Go](https://github.com/Azure-Samples/azure-sdk-for-go-samples/tree/master/compute) or [Azure resource management samples for Go](https://github.com/Azure-Samples/azure-sdk-for-go-samples/tree/master/resources).